KatherineMichel/creating-a-self-hosted-church-website/django/django-development.md

 The Blog requires a model, so these pages cannot be rendered as a simple TemplateView.
 I have created an app called "blog."
 In the blog folder are a models.py file containing the blog model and a views.py file containing views for the Blog page and the post detail pages.
 An entry in the project-level self_hosted_church_website_django/urls.py points to the app-level blog/urls.py, which contains the Blog page and post detail URLs.
 Because the URLs in the blog/urls.py are app-level, the Blog page URL will be www.domain-name/blog, and the post detail pages will be prepended with www.domain-name/blog. pk model variable and a regular expression in blog/urls.py make it possible for post detail pages to be rendered when blog posts are created in the future.

-The Blog page template contains a for loop that will fetch each post and insert the post info into the template.
+The Blog page template contains a for loop that will fetch each post and insert the post info (mapped from the model) into the template.
 This loop will continue until every post is displayed, to form a list.
 The post-detail template does not need a for loop because only one post will be displayed, with the applicable info again inserted into the template.

 URL hyperlinks are based on the "name" variable in self_hosted_church_website_django/urls.py and blog/urls.py.